-- Allow you to take job-protected time off work for a qualifying reason. - Continue your group health plan coverage while you are on leave on the same basis as if you had not taken leave, and - Allow you to return to the same job, or a virtually identical job with the same pay, benefits and other working conditions, including shift and location, at the end of your leave.
+- · Allow you to take job-protected time off work for a qualifying reason, - Continue your group health plan coverage while you are on leave on the same basis as if you had not taken leave, and - Allow you to return to the same job, or a virtually identical job with the same pay, benefits and other working conditions, including shift and location, at the end of your leave.

-Your employer cannot interfere with your FMLA rights or threaten or purish you for exercising your rights under the law.
-For example, your employer cannot retained egainst you for requesting FMLA leave or cooperating with a WHO investigation.
+Your employer cannot interfere with your FMLA rights or threaten or pursith you for exercising your rights under the law.
+For example, your employer cannot retainate against you for responsible FMLA leave or cooperating with a WHD investigation.

-After becoming aware that your need for leave is for a reason that may qualify under the FMLA, your employer must confirm whether you are eligible or not eligible or not eligible to FMLA leave.
-If your employer determines that you are eligible, your employer must notify you in writing:
+After becoming aware that your need for leave is for a reason that may qualify under the FMLA, your employer must confirm whether you are eligible on nee eligible for FMLA leave.
+If your employer determines that you are eligible, your employer must notify you is writing:

-- · About your FMLA rights and responsibilities, and - How much of your requested leave, if any, will be FMLA-protected town.
+- · About your FMLA rights and responsibilities and - How much of your requested leave.
+If any, will be FMLA-protected teave.